 Next, add in the olive oil BEFORE the salt

-Adding olive oil next helps to coat the yeast and prevent it from dying out from all the salt we add in.
+Adding olive oil next helps to coat the yeast and prevent it from drying out from all the salt we add in.

 Then, add the flour, salt & herbs